khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/colors.md

 ## Neutral palette

 The neutral palette is primarily used within components to help differentiate hierarchy.
-Shades of gray can be used as backgrounds, borders, and shadows to emphasize certain areas or set them apart.
+Use shades of gray as backgrounds, borders, and shadows to emphasize areas or set them apart.
     <div class="distributed palette neutral">
       <div class="color">
         <div class="color-overview c-white-background p-t-3 p-r-5 p-b-3 p-l-5">